 Many people work their whole lives to build a career and get to the top of their profession only to have an addiction to drugs or alcohol threaten everything.
 You may be scared to admit you have a problem.
 You may be wondering if you can be fired for entering an addiction treatment program.

 If you or your loved one is avoiding treatment because you’re afraid of losing your job, this post will explain the protections afforded to you under the law and the risk you take by not getting help.

 Can My Employer Fire Me for Going to Rehab?

 Your employer cannot fire you if you make the brave decision to seek treatment.
 In fact, not seeking help for addiction can impact your career as the effects of drugs or alcohol will undoubtedly impact the quality of your work.

-The Family and Medical Leave Act allows those who qualify to take 12 unpaid workweeks to pursue treatment at a rehab facility for alcohol or drug use.
+The Family and Medical Leave Act allows those who qualify to take 12 unpaid workweeks to pursue treatment for alcohol or drug use.
 Your employer is required to keep the reason for your leave confidential.

 How Drug and Alcohol Use Can Destroy Your Career